Deadpool and Wolverine (2024) Film Review

 I adored Emma Corrin as Casandra Nova!
 I am not a huge fan of the character in the comics, though I do really like Grant Morrison’s New X-Men run as a whole.
 Emma portrayed Cassandra with a lot of confidence and a lot of charisma, and she was one of the highlights of this movie for me.
 Her nonchalant attitude and coinciding frail emotional state made her a very interesting villain, and the way that she read minds by sticking her hand into people’s heads and torturing their face was really disturbing stuff!
 One of my few complaints concerning this film is Cassandra’s fate.
 I think she would have been a really cool character to keep around and maybe to even give a redemption arc following her heart-to-heart with Wolverine, but sadly, that was not to be.

-Deadpool and Wolverine was grounded in its own narrative and its own Cinematic legacy, emphasizing the respective journeys of Deadpool and this castaway Wolverine into selfless heroes and best friends.
-For all of its gore and satire and cynicism, Deadpool and Wolverine is actually quite a moving and even inspirational tale, and I see this ultimately going down as one of the greatest comic book movies ever made in the hearts of many fans.
-For me, it was a masterpiece and Marvel Studios’ best production since Avengers: Endgame.
-I can’t wait to watch it again and again!
+While I was admittedly bummed a little that we didn’t get to see Deadpool stay longer in the MCU 616-Universe, I appreciate the fact Deadpool and Wolverine was grounded in its own narrative and its own Cinematic legacy, emphasizing the respective journeys of Deadpool and this castaway Wolverine into selfless heroes and best friends.
+For all of its gore and satire and cynicism, Deadpool and Wolverine was actually quite a moving and even inspirational tale, and I see this ultimately going down as one of the greatest comic book movies ever made in the hearts of many fans.
+For me, it was a masterpiece and one of Marvel Studios’ best productions since Avengers: Endgame.
+As for seeing Deadpool and Wolverine mingle with other MCU heroes, I think it’s pretty safe to assume that we will get all of that in more in Avengers: Secret Wars!

 Marvel Studios / The Walt Disney Company